Changing lives Through...

 Additionally, 6 families received assistance in 2021 from El Centro’s Families in Need Fund.

 The Stephen Michael Sules Food Distribution Program

-Since 2013, twice a month, El Centro has been distributing fresh bread, fruits, dairy products, meat, frozen foods, and vegetables throughout the year.
-Thanks to a grant from the Giving Circle of Lower Westchester, El Centro purchases food from the Food Bank for Westchester for our clients.
-Last year the Food Bank truck delivered a total of 163,383 pounds of food to 5,295 families from January to December.
+Since 2013, twice a month, El Centro has also been distributing fresh bread, fruits, dairy products, meat, frozen foods, and vegetables throughout the year.
+For many years, thanks to a grant from the Giving Circle of Lower Westchester El Centro purchased food from Feeding Westchester for our clients.
+However, for the last two years, Feeding Westchester has taken it upon themselves to provide these much needed services to our clients.

 In 2021 the Feeding Westchester truck delivered a total of 138,244 pounds of food to 2,825 families from January to December.